sunnyjandu/AI_Impact_on_Jobs/README.md

 ## Unfixed Bugs
-* Please mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.
-* Did you recognise gaps in your knowledge, and how did you address them?
-* If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.

 ## Development Roadmap
 * What challenges did you face, and what strategies were used to overcome these challenges?